 - Diversity: the diversity of students and faculty.

 Here are the top 20 schools ranked: please refer to the the FT’s top 100 rankings for the full list and details.

-According to Graduate Management Admissions Council (GMAC) – the business school entrance test administrator – total MBA applications this year fell by 3.4% compared to 2021.
+According to Graduate Management Admissions Council (GMAC) – the business school entrance test administrator – total MBA applications in 2022 fell by 3.4% compared to 2021.
 This is partially due to the post pandemic Great Resignation and improved compensaiton packages for retention.

 Will an MBA help my career progression?